Best smart speakers 2025: Amazon Echo, Google Nest and Apple speaker options

 On the go, it uses Bluetooth, which kills its ability to be a smart speaker, we should note.
 It provides around 10 hours of life on its battery, which is fine, though other (less smart) competitors offer 15-20.
 It sounds good for such a compact speaker, but there are cheaper and larger options here that sound better for less money.
 So it's best to think of it as a portable speaker that doubles up as a nice smart speaker when at home, as our Sonos Roam review explains.

-How to buy a smart speaker
+How to choose the best smart speaker

 The majority of the smart speakers out there are also digital assistants, with many of the leading products coming from Amazon or Google.
 So if you are looking for a smart speaker with a digital assistant, then this is the way to go.
 Apple currently only has one product that offers Siri as an option, and for the most part Google and Amazon are the better way to go.